Lost Traffic Ticket in Michigan

 Since all MI traffic tickets come with a due date, you need to act fast if you cannot find your traffic citation.
-The court will not accept "I lost my ticket" as a pardonable excuse if you fail to respond by the ticket's due date.
+The traffic court will not accept "I lost my traffic ticket" as a pardonable excuse if you fail to respond by the traffic ticket's due date.

 So, the first thing you need to do is contact the District Court that was listed on your Michigan traffic ticket.
-This will be the court that's handling your case.
-If you can't recall the specific traffic court, try pinpointing where you were cited by town, or, at the very least, by county.
+This will be the traffic court that's handling your case.
+If you can't recall the specific traffic court, try pinpointing where you committed your traffic violation by town, or, at the very least, by county.

 Once you have the general area, call the presiding traffic court to ask about your lost ticket.
 Rural counties generally have one presiding District Court.
 The populated counties have municipal and county District Courts.
 If you can only make a generalized guess on where you received your MI traffic ticket, you may have to make calls to several of the surrounding courts.

-When you call the court, you'll be asked for your traffic citation number.
+When you call the traffic court, you'll be asked for your traffic citation number to find ticket information.
 If you don't know it, be prepared to either provide your MI license plate number or Michigan driver's license number.
-The court clerk will then track down your lost traffic ticket information and advise you on how to proceed.
+The court clerk will then track down your lost ticket information and advise you on how to proceed.

-Once you have your lost ticket information, you must decide on one of three pleas:
+Once you find your lost ticket information, you must decide on one of following three pleas:

-Remember to enter your plea before your MI ticket's due date expires.
+Remember to enter your plea before the due date printed on your MI traffic ticket.